pminina01/readthedocs/Database-target.md

 * **dbDatabase** - Database name.
 If the ConnectionString is not provided this value will be used to construct the "Database=" part of the connection string.
 [Layout](Data types)

-* **dbPassword*' - Database password.
+* **dbPassword** - Database password.
 If the ConnectionString is not provided this value will be used to construct the "Password=" part of the connection string.
 [Layout](Data types)

-* **dbHost* - Database host name.
+* **dbHost** - Database host name.
 If the ConnectionString is not provided this value will be used to construct the "Server=" part of the connection string.
 [Layout](Data types)

 ### Installation Options
 See  [Installing targets](Installing-targets).